 Today I’ll just be going over the basics we need to get started, fabrics and supplies.

 - You need the pattern, if you don’t have it already, it’s available in my Etsy shop.
-15/5/2016 UPDATE: Life is hectic lately and something had to go, so currently my Etsy shop is closed and my pattern is not available.
-When life has calmed down I’ll be back with an update about the pattern.
+15/5/2016 UPDATE: Life is hectic and something had to go, so I have closed my Etsy shop and my pattern is not available.

 Once you have the pattern, print it out on A4 paper or US Letter size paper, make sure you scale to Actual size or 100%.
 Tilly has a very good post about How To use a digital pattern, if you are new to PDF patterns.